 Al Summers is originally from Southern California, where he grew-up around beekeepers and beekeeping.
 As a child and teenager, the County Bee Inspector was Al’s neighbor.
 Al worked in commercial beekeeping, honey and beeswax processing in the early 1960’s.
 In addition to the practical aspects of beekeeping, Al has studied Entomology and Apiculture at both undergraduate and graduate levels.
 Al moved to Colorado in 1976 and resumed beekeeping (got new hives) in 1983.
 He has served as an officer or been a member in numerous beekeeping organizations at local, regional, national and international levels.

-Bob Todd is a lifelong Colorado beekeeper, and for many years has operated a comb honey operation in Boulder County.
-Bob also has for many years mentored and helped local beekeepers with their beekeeping operations.
-Together with CPBA graphic designer Michael Hall, they own and operate Sweet Tooth Farms AKA Rabbit Mountain Comb Honey in Lyons, Colorado.
+Bob Todd is a lifelong Colorado beekeeper, and for many years has operated Rabbit Farm honey, a comb honey operation in Boulder County.
+Bob has for many years mentored and helped local beekeepers with their beekeeping operations.
+He has also partnered with Colorado State University supporting their research by donating hives, mentoring bee club members and participating in the research there.